 Respiratory protection is an often-overlooked component of the PPE requirements for USP <800> compliance.
 Some may also be surprised to learn that surgical masks do not provide sufficient respiratory protection from the complexities of certain hazardous drug exposure.

-The primary airborne exposure concerns are particulates and aerosols, for which NIOSH approved particulate respirators can help reduce exposure to the HDs.
+The primary airborne exposure concerns are particulates and aerosols, for which NIOSH approved particulate respirators can help reduce exposure when used correctly.
 The exposure concerns are potentially present when:

 - Unpacking, inspecting, and initially handling HDs from suppliers